 The DevOps Platform is used globally by organizations of all sizes across a broad range of industries.
-To reach, engage and help drive success at each, our sales force is amplified by our strategic hyperscaler partnerships, including Google Cloud and Amazon Web Services, or AWS, who offer The DevOps Platform on their marketplaces.
+To reach, engage and help drive success at each, our sales force is amplified by our strategic hyperscaler partnerships, including Amazon Web Services, or AWS, who offer The DevOps Platform on their marketplaces.
 We also benefit from strategic alliance partnerships, which resell The DevOps Platform to large enterprise customers, and our strong channel partnerships ranging from large global systems integrators to regional digital transformation specialists, and volume resellers.

 We employ a land-and-expand sales strategy.
 Our customer journey typically begins with developers and then expands to more teams and up to senior executive buyers.
-Our Dollar-Based Net Retention Rate was 148% and 152% as of January 31, 2021 and July 31, 2021, respectively.
-Our cohort of customers generating \$5,000 or more in annual recurring revenue, or ARR, which we refer to as Base Customers, grew from 1,662 as of January 31, 2020 to 2,745 as of January 31, 2021 and 3,632 as of July 31, 2021.
+Our Dollar-Based Net Retention Rate was 179% and 148% in fiscal 2020 and fiscal 2021, respectively.
+Our cohort of customers generating \$5,000 or more in annual recurring revenue, or ARR, which we refer to as Base Customers, grew from 1,662 as of January 31, 2020 to 2,745 as of January 31, 2021.

 Our business has experienced rapid growth.
-We generated revenue of \$81.2 million and \$152.2 million in fiscal 2020 and 2021, respectively, representing growth of 87%.
-We generated revenue of \$63.9 million and \$108.1 million for the six months ended July 31, 2020 and July 31, 2021, respectively, representing year over year growth of 69%.
+We generated revenue of \$81.2 million and \$152.2 million in fiscal 2020 and 2021, respectively, representing growth of 87.3%.
 During this period, we continued to invest in growing our business to capitalize on our market opportunity.
-Our net loss was \$130.7 million, \$192.2 million, and \$69.0 million in fiscal 2020, fiscal 2021, and the six months ended July 31, 2021, respectively.
-Our operating cash flow margin, which we define as operating cash flows as a percentage of revenue, was (74.1)%, (48.4)%, and (35.8)% for fiscal 2020, fiscal 2021, and the six months ended July 31, 2021, respectively.
-Our gross profit was 88%, 88%, and 87% for fiscal 2020, fiscal 2021, and the six months ended July 31, 2021, respectively.
+Our net loss was \$130.7 million and \$192.2 million in fiscal 2020 and 2021, respectively.
+Our operating cash flow margin, which we define as operating cash flows as a percentage of revenue, was (74.1)% and (48.4)% for fiscal 2020 and 2021, respectively.
+Our gross profit was 88% for each of fiscal 2020 and 2021, respectively.